-In early March, a Right Networks blog post noted the coming impact of COVID-19 coronavirus, citing disruptions in daily life that seemed shocking at the time:
+In March, 2020, a Right Networks blog post noted the coming impact of COVID-19 coronavirus, citing disruptions in daily life that seemed shocking at the time:

 “The entire nation of Italy is essentially on lockdown, as is New Rochelle, New York, a suburb of New York City.
 France has banned visitors from retirement homes and rehabilitation hospitals.
 Google has joined a list of large companies in asking all North American employees to work at home.
 The NBA, following a player’s positive test, has suspended games altogether.”

 Since then, the situation has become much worse.
 Nobody knows how it’s going to end or when it will get better as news about the pandemic changes day-by-day, minute-by-minute.

 With that in mind, here is a message for small businesses that bears repeating.

 In CPA Practice Advisor, Roman Kepczyk, director of firm technology strategy at Right Networks, outlined in February the steps accounting firms can take to prepare for the fallout of coronavirus.